Gclabbe/wordle_assistant/README.md

 The system will then build a new corpus based on this feedback and make new suggestions for the next word.

 ## Updates
+v0.00:  2/21/2022) Initial check-in and some basic documentation

 ## Ideas
+* Keep track of each word / feedback combo from each round
+* Save output on winning round
+    * Date
+    * Word X entry / feedback
+* Save running score tally

 ## How does recommend_next work?
 Parameters that can be passed to recommend_next